WASHINGTON, Dec. 21, 2010 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Friday, December 21st.
-Winter arrived this morning at 6:12 a.m., Eastern Standard Time.
+Profile America — Tuesday, December 21st.
+Winter officially begins today at 6:38 p.m.
+Eastern Standard Time.
 While some parts of the country already have a blanket of snow, others anxiously hope for a white Christmas.
-Still others have unhappy memories of recent winters and hope this one turns out to be milder.
-In the continental U.S., Rogers Pass, Montana holds the record low winter temperature at 70 below zero, followed by Peter's Sink, Utah, just one degree warmer.
-The absolute lowest temperature ever recorded in the U.S. was at Prospect Creek, Alaska, an unbelievable 80 degrees below.
-Making residential snow blowers is part of a home and garden equipment manufacturing business worth $8.2 billion a year.
-Profile America is in its 16th year as a public service of the U.S. Census Bureau.
+Among continental U.S. cities, Bismarck, North Dakota holds the record low winter temperature at 44 below zero, followed by Great Falls, Montana, just one degree warmer.
+The absolute coldest temperature ever recorded in the U.S. was at Prospect Creek, Alaska, an unbelievable 80 degrees below.
+To put a different perspective on the word "lowest," the record low temperature in Honolulu, Hawaii was a bone chilling 53 degrees.
+You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau